hcoco1/Phase1_app/README.md

-# This site is unfinished but actively being worked on.
+# This App is unfinished but actively being worked on.

-## `Phase 1 Project: World population Dashboard`
+## `Phase 1 Project: World Population Dashboard`

 ---
+## Project Pitch

-**World population Dashboard (WPD)** is a HTML/CSS/JS app that accesses  data from a db.json file using a     json-server.
-WPD return a collection of 297 countries around the world and each object has six attributes (country, area_in_Square_Kilometers, population, male_population, female_population and flagUrl) .
+**World Population Dashboard (WPD)** is a HTML/CSS/JS app that accesses data from a db.json file using a     json-server.
+WPD returns a collection of 297 countries worldwide, and each object has six attributes (country, area_in_Square_Kilometers, population, male_population, female_population, and flagUrl).
+The app fetch all the data as soon the browser load.
+Also,  The user can search for a specific country using a html form.
+Additionally, the collection of countries can be sorted by their properties, like by country name, for instance.
+Moreover, the user can check the information for a specific country and add a new or different flag.
+Finally, user can leave personalized messages by clicking on a flag.
 All interactions are handled asynchronously and use JSON as the communication format.

 ---
 ### Project Structure

-* **WPD** run on a single page and contain a single HTML, CSS and JS files.
+* **WPD** runs on a single page and contain a single HTML, CSS, and JS files.

-* **WPD** use  four distinct event listeners (two submit events, one change event and one click event).
-What this means is that, if you had 2 click events, that would only count as 1 distinct event and you would need to add at least 1 more.
-Think search or filter functionality, toggling dark/light mode, upvoting posts, etc. Each of your event listeners should also have its own unique callback function.
-These must be added using JavaScript's .addEventListener() method.
-Events embedded into HTML elements and CSS will not count toward the total.
-Please ask your instructor if you have questions regarding this requirement.

-* Your project must implement at least one instance of array iteration using available array methods (map, forEach, filter, etc).
-Manipulating your API data in some way should present an opportunity to implement your array iteration.

-* Follow good coding practices.
-Keep your code DRY (Do not repeat yourself) by utilizing functions to abstract repetitive code.
+* **WPD** uses four distinct event listeners:

+      1. Event listener with a DOMContentLoaded event.

+      2. Event listener with a submit event toggling dark/light mode.

+      3. Event listener with a click event to show an input.

+      4. Event listener (nested) with a submit event to leave a message on the country card

+      5. Event listener with a change event to sort an array of objects.

+      6. Event listener with a submit event to add flags making a patch request.

+* **WPD** use:

+      1. Two if statements.

+      2. One for in loop.

+      3. One .push() method.

+      4. One .forEach method.

+      5. One .sort() method.

+      6. One GET method.

+      7. One PATCH method.

+##  Challenges

+        1. Write a clean code

+        2. Add a flag to the country cards using the PATCH method.

+        3. Deployment (not mandatory)